nickakt/8ball/README.md

 # 8ball game in Ruby

-The 8ball game  asks random questions then gives the random answeres for them
+The 8ball game  asks random questions then gives the random answers for them